smuellerDD/leancrypto/README.fips.md

 When a self-test fails, the offending algorithm is marked with a failed self test and all self tests for all other algorithms are triggered again.
 These new self tests execute only once the algorithm is used again.
 Thus, the `leancrypto-fips.so` enters a degraded mode of operation.

 The caller may trigger a complete new round of self tests, i.e. all algorithms will perform a new self test before the next use, when using the API of `lc_rerun_selftests` and `lc_rerun_one_selftest`.
 These APIs trigger the exit from degraded mode.
 In FIPS mode, they trigger the re-execution of the integrity tests as well as the re-running of the known-answer tests for the specified algorithms.
+As the re-execution of the integrity test requires the gating of the module operation, all algorithms are first set into a failure state, followed by the integrity test, followed by setting the algorithm into a pending state triggering all self tests once again.

 To reperform the integrity test, the API `lc_fips_integrity_checker` is provided.